Wouldn’t it be great if you knew exactly what your customers were thinking about your brand? And how those opinions were shifting over time?

 “Wow, been waiting 4 weeks for my cup to arrive in the post.
 Great job Green Cup Company…” – positive

 This time, the commenter is clearly being sarcastic; he’s not at all satisfied with his product delivery times.
-Unfortunately, the social media listening tool’s algorithm isn’t advanced enough to pick up on sarcasm just yet, so it mistakenly takes the comment at face value and categorizes it as positive.
+Unfortunately, the social media listening tool’s algorithm isn’t advanced enough to pick up on sarcasm just yet, so it mistakenly takes the comment at face value and categorises it as positive.

 Nonetheless, despite these inaccuracies, these tools can still provide valuable insight and give you a good overview of your brand sentiment.
 As the technology these tools are built on grows more advanced, it’s likely that they will also become increasingly accurate.